-The Court and Community Schools include two very distinct populations of students: The Alice M. Worsley Court School provides comprehensive educational services for students who are under the custodial care of the Fresno County Probation Department at the Juvenile Justice Campus.
+Alternative Education includes two distinct populations of students: The Alice M. Worsley Court School provides comprehensive educational services for students under the custodial care of the Fresno County Probation Department at the Juvenile Justice Campus.
 The school is in session year-round.
 Enrollment at Alice M. Worsley School varies for each student as determined by the adjudication process of the juvenile courts.
 The Violet Heintz Education Academy (VHEA) is Fresno County's educational program for expelled and probation/court-referred students.
 The school provides educational programming for students who are court-ordered, probation-referred, on formal or informal probation, or who have been expelled from district schools.
-Students are provided with an educational program tailored to meet their academic learning level and behavioral needs.
-Students are typically enrolled for one to two semesters with the goal of transitioning back to their school of origin, college, and/or career.
+Students receive an educational program tailored to their academic learning level and behavioral needs.
+Students are typically enrolled for one to two semesters to transition back to their school of origin, college, and/or career.